Aloe buettneri: Genetics and breeding

 The chromosome number of Aloe buettneri is 2n=14.
 Except for Aloe vera, all Aloe species, including Aloe buettneri, are listed by CITES, and trade in plants and plant parts is restricted.
 There are numerous plants present in private collections but there are no indications the species is threatened in the wild.

 Distribution

 The natural range of Aloe buettneri is mainly West African Savannas especially Senegal, Nigeria and Togo, however, it has been found as far as Central and Southern Africa in countries such as Zambia and Malawi.
 It mainly grows in these warm and dry areas.
 Aloe buettneri growth overlaps with the growth of Aloe schweinfurthii, which is, along with Aloe buettneri, is usually referred to as Aloe barteri Baker.

 Uses

 Medicinal

 The leaves of Aloe buettneri can be applied externally and are believed to help skin conditions such as burns, wounds, insect bites, Guinea worm sores and vitiligo.
-In Burkina Faso the dried powdered leaves are taken to treat malaria, while in Côte d’Ivoire and Togo the roots are used for this purpose.
+In Burkina Faso the dried powdered leaves are taken to treat malaria, while in Ivory Coast and Togo the roots are used for this purpose.
 Rheumatism is treated with leaf ash.